-Another enrichment-oriented area in which Holland America excels is in computer education, through its Digital Workshop, a partnership with Microsoft.
-The dedicated computer lab offers classes that range from basics, such as an introduction to Windows and instruction on computer safety and maintenance, to increasingly progressive classes in digital photography and editing.
+Holland America also offers a computer education enrichment program, through its Digital Workshop in partnership with Microsoft.
+The dedicated computer lab located near the Deck 3 shops offers classes ranging from an introduction to Windows 8 and computer security, to classes in digital photography and editing.
 The ship's "techspert" is also available for individual guidance at designated times.
-All programs are free of charge.
+All programs are free and usually filled to capacity.

 Westerdam Public Rooms

-Explorations Cafe, which was added to this ship after it was built, occupies half of the top-of-ship Crow's Nest area and is truly the heart of Westerdam.
-At any given time, from morning until late evening, passengers are clustered here, playing board games, putting puzzles together, reading, sipping specialty coffees (extra charge) while reclining in comfortable chairs, hovering over Internet terminals and, in Alaska, scanning the horizon for whales.
+Explorations Cafe, which was added to this ship after it was built, occupies the starboard half of the top-of-ship Crow's Nest area and is truly the heartbeat of Westerdam.
+At any given time, from morning until late evening, passengers are clustered there, playing board games, putting puzzles together, reading, sipping specialty coffees (extra charge) while reclining in comfortable chairs, hovering over Internet terminals and, in Alaska, scanning the horizon for whales.
 This area is also the ship's library, and while there is a librarian, books may be checked out on the honor system.

-Next door -- there's no wall separating the two -- is the Crow's Nest Bar, the ship's observations space.
-Activity from Explorations, particularly during the daytime, tends to spread into this venue.
+Next to the Explorations Cafe -- there's no wall separating the two -- is the Crow's Nest bar, the ship's observations space.
+Activity from Explorations, particularly during the daytime, tends to spill over into this venue.

 Otherwise, public rooms are primarily located in one two-deck grouping on Decks 2 and 3.

-A small passenger services area is located on Deck 1, at the foot of the atrium.
-Here's where you'll find the pursers desk, shore excursions and future cruise booking.
+A passenger services area is located on Deck 1 at the foot of the atrium.
+You'll find the purser's desk, shore excursions and future cruise booking.
 There's also a small bar.

 Westerdam Spa & Fitness

-Westerdam, like its Vista-class siblings, has gorgeous pool areas.
-The main pool, housed under a sliding glass magradome roof that can open on sunny days, is elegantly designed, with a sculpture of leaping dolphins and wicker-like lounges with padded cushions.
+Westerdam, like its Vista-class siblings, has eye-catching pool areas.
+The main pool, housed under a sliding glass magradome roof that can open on sunny days, sports a sculpture of leaping dolphins and wicker-like lounges with padded cushions.
 The area features three whirlpools.
 Separate men's and women's saunas open to all are found down the hall leading to the spa.

-The Greenhouse Spa and Salon is the heart of the ship's spa, fitness and recreation offerings.
-Operated by the ubiquitous Steiner Leisure, which helms spas on most cruise lines, it occupies the forward area beyond the main pool.
+The Greenhouse Spa and Salon is the core of the ship's spa, fitness and recreation offerings.
+Operated by Steiner Leisure, which helms spas on many cruise lines, it occupies the forward area beyond the main pool.

-The salon covers the basics, from hair styling to manicures and pedicures, and its wall-to-wall windows, overlooking the sea (or in port, various vistas), offer a pleasant ambience.
-At the spa, a host of treatments range from usual (Swedish massage and facials) to intriguing options like the hot stones massage (great for easing aches and pains).
-On our port-intensive itinerary, the spa was very creative in offering specials and packages that were hard to resist; $89 for a 50-minute "twilight massage," held during dinnertime, typically a slow time in the spa, was a bargain as was "the unwinder," a 1.5-hour facial/massage/pedicure treatment for $109.
+The salon covers the basics, from hair styling to manicures and pedicures, and its wall-to-wall windows overlooking the sea offer a pleasant ambience.
+At the spa, a host of treatments range from usual (Swedish massage and facials) to intriguing options like a bamboo massage and acupuncture.
+On port days, the spa is creative in offering specials; $139 for a 75-minute massage and facial combination that normally goes for $208.

-The highlight of the spa facility is the ship's hydrotherapy pool.
-Located inside (one glass wall looks out to the main pool area but the view is obscured, both inside and out, by rather dreary-colored shades), it's got bubbling warm water and various sprinklers and showers that gently pummel your body.
-A separate steam area melts away stress with heated mosaic loungers, scented showers and a steam room.
-Entrance to these two facilities can be pricey at $15 per person per day.
-The areas are also not available free of charge to passengers pre- or post-spa treatment, which seems stingy.
-But look out for occasional port day promotions that offer discounts or include a free visit with treatment.
+The highlight of the spa is the hydrotherapy pool.
+Located inside (one glass wall looks out to the main pool area, but the view is obscured, both inside and out, by dreary-colored shades), it's got bubbling warm water and various sprinklers and showers that gently pummel your body.
+A separate steam area melts away stress with heated, blue mosaic loungers, scented showers and a steam room.
+Entrance to these two facilities is pricey at $40 per person per day.
+The areas are not available free of charge to passengers pre- or post-spa treatment, which seems rather stingy.

-The fitness facility, open from 6 a.m. to 9 p.m., is well equipped and was always busy, but never seemed overwhelmingly so.
-Classes in aerobics are available on a complimentary basis.
-Yoga and Pilates workouts cost $11 per session.
+The fitness facility, open from 6 a.m. to 9 p.m., is well equipped and generally busy but never overwhelmingly so.
+A morning stretch and abs classes are available on a complimentary basis.
+Pilates, yoga and spin workouts cost $12 per session.